Min jiang kueh stalls around Singapore

 Opening hours: Daily 7am to 10pm

-I like to think of martabak as a more decadent and shiok-er version of min jiang kueh.
-Check out Terang Bulan, a relatively new cafe specialising in martabak manis.
-When we were there, we had their Pizza Terbul ($10), which comes with four toppings of our choice.
+I like to think of martabak manis as a more decadent and shiok-er version of min jiang kueh.
+Check out Irna’s Taste Food & Cakes, which specialises in martabak manis.
+They’ve got a unique Original Mix Pizza ($18), which features a thick pancake that’s glazed with butter, drenched in sweetened condensed milk, and sprinkled with a medley of toppings: shredded cheese, chocolate sprinkles, and peanut.
 Compared to min jiang kueh, the pancakes here are sweeter because of the condensed milk that they drizzle on top of it.

 Go nuts for min jiang kueh

 Whether you want your min jiang kueh old-school or zhng-ed up like the colourful ones from Munchi Delights, this list has got you covered.
 If you are looking for something fancier, however, we also uncovered a list of childhood snacks that have been upgraded into creative desserts such as ondeh ondeh pancakes and kaya cakes!

 Otherwise, try your hands at these easy min jiang kueh recipes!